huw30/TipCal/README.md

 - If an action was added to an object, then an `<action>` tag is added as a child inside the object's `<collection>` tag with properties
 - The `viewController` XML element has a child called `<connections>` which contains all the outlets that were defined within this controller, referenced by the element id as `destination`.

-Question 2: "Swift uses [Automatic Reference Counting](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AutomaticReferenceCounting.html#//apple_ref/doc/uid/TP40014097-CH20-ID49) (ARC), which is not a garbage collector, to manage memory.
+**Question 1**: "Swift uses [Automatic Reference Counting](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AutomaticReferenceCounting.html#//apple_ref/doc/uid/TP40014097-CH20-ID49) (ARC), which is not a garbage collector, to manage memory.
 Can you explain how you can get a strong reference cycle for closures?
 (There's a section explaining this concept in the link, how would you summarize as simply as possible?)"

 **Answer:**